Long-Term Care Easing Restriction on Visitation

 - All visitors will be screened before visiting.
 Anyone with symptoms will have to postpone their visit;

-- Designated staff or volunteers must accompany visitors directly to the visiting space (and assist them with safely donning/doffing mask or face shield if required);
+- Designated staff or volunteers must accompany visitors directly to the visiting space (and assist them with safely donning/doffing mask);

 - Outdoor visits will take place in designated areas;

 - Indoor visiting is permitted;

 - A maximum of two visitors per resident are permitted indoors and outdoors at any one time, unless at end of life;

 - Visitors may visit together or separately;

 - Visits will be limited to a maximum of 60 minutes to allow access to all residents within the property;